Ray Casting

 }

-usage_example shows how to use the do_static_ray_cast function - all you need to do is to specify maximum amount of intersections you're interested in as a generic parameter.
+usage_example shows how to use the do_static_ray_cast function - all you need to do is to specify maximum number of intersections you're interested in as a generic parameter.